Man accused of trying to hire hit man to kill judge in his child porn case

 - 3 Arrested After The Wrong Woman Was Killed In Murder-For-Hire Plot

-Over 13 minutes into the phone call O'Hare asked his mom to do something for him.
+More than 13 minutes into the phone call, O'Hare asked his mom to do something for him.

-“Write that down on a piece of paper and then you show it… then you um… put it in your wallet.”
-Virginia advised she has “already deciphered it.”
+“Write that down on a piece of paper and then you show it … then you … put it in your wallet.”
+His mother advised she has “already deciphered it.”

-“So when I get off the phone, call ”Rabbi and uh” “just tell him alright” “maybe you guys can go have lunch sometime” “and then you know, you could, you will understand what I’m trying to get to," O'Hare instructed his mother.
+“So when I get off the phone, call 'rabbi' and uh ... just tell him, alright?
+Maybe you guys can go have lunch sometime ... and then you know, you could, you will understand what I’m trying to get to," O'Hare instructed his mother.

 An additional phone call between O'Hare and his mother was recorded the next day after O'Hare entered a plea agreement.
-Mrs. O'Hare told her son that she spoke to the "Rabbi" and “he knows what you want”, “but he can’t do it, he’s just a “Rabbi," according to court records.
+The mother told her son that she spoke to the "rabbi" and “he knows what you want ... but he can’t do it, he’s just a 'rabbi,'" according to court records.

 Deputies spoke to the man referred to as the "rabbi" and told them that he was not solicited by either O'Hare or his mother in the murder-for-hire plot.

-But he did tell deputies that he was handed a piece of paper outside the courtroom with numbers on a piece of paper, but he threw it away.
+But he did tell deputies that he was handed a piece of paper outside the courtroom with numbers on a piece of paper, which he says he threw away.

+News 6 asked investigators if O'Hare's mother could now also be facing charges with her son.

+"I can tell you that detectives are looking at her, and they’re going to continue to investigate this," Herrell said.

-O'Hare was sentenced to 20 years in Department of Corrections on the child porn charges.
+O'Hare was sentenced to 20 years in the Department of Corrections on the child porn charges and voyeurism.

+If convicted of solicitation to commit murder, he could spend the rest of his life behind bars.

 Copyright 2018 by WKMG ClickOrlando - All rights reserved.